DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Luck
    - Description: Not everything goes your way, but for one reason or another, you seem to avoid the worst.
    - Resource: Simple
    - Mechanic: Can use a held Ace Fate Card to turn a Critical Failure into a minor success.
-If taken a second time, you may use either Ace or King.
+If taken a second time, you may use either an Ace or a King.
    - Prerequisites:
    - Tags:
 - Name: Momentum
    - Description: By brute strength, force others to move around the battlefield.
    - Resource: Free
-   - Mechanic: As an Action, attempt to move a character withing 1 space during your movement.
-If the character is unwilling, this is a contested Brute vs. Finesse or Athletics check.
-On a failure, you may place the character within 1 square of you at the end of your movement.
+   - Mechanic: You attempt to move a character who is within 1 space of you during your movement.
+If the target is unwilling, this is a contested check: your Brute vs. target's Finesse or Athletics, their choice.
+If the target fails the contested check, you may place the target within 1 space of you at the end of your movement.
    - Prerequisites:
       + Role: Defender
-      + Skill: Brute > 1
+      + Skill: Brute > +1
    - Tags:
 - Name: Momentum Aura
    - Description: Your strength is supernatural, bending the gravity around you.